-Moving on up - What young people earn after their tertiary education
+Moving on up: What young people earn after their tertiary education

 This report forms part of a series called Beyond Tertiary Study.
 It looks at the outcomes for young people who complete a qualification in the New Zealand tertiary education system.
 It looks at differences in incomes and employment rates for different types of qualifications.
 So the information in this report can help young people as they make decisions about what to study.

-Author(s): Paul Mahoney, Zaneta Park and Roger Smyth [Tertiary Sector Performance Analysis, Ministry of Education]
+Author(s): Paul Mahoney, Zaneta Park and Roger Smyth, Tertiary Sector Performance Analysis, Ministry of Education.

 Date Published: January 2013

 People take tertiary education for many reasons.
-They think about what they enjoy, what they are good at, what they capable of and what will get them started on a career.
+They think about what they enjoy, what they are good at, what they are capable of and what will get them started on a career.
 Good careers are associated with better health, better well-being and more satisfying lives.
 So many young people are making their tertiary education choices to gain the skills they need for satisfying and rewarding work.
 They use a range of information sources to help them make these choices.
 The information in this report is designed to add to the data available to young people facing those decisions.

 This information is not just important to students and to their families.
 The Government makes a very large investment in tertiary education each year – funding tertiary education providers, providing subsidised student loans and granting student allowances.
 One major purpose of the Government’s investment is to help improve the New Zealand economy and society by raising the level of skill in the population – which helps make our society more productive, contributes to the creation of wealth and leads to better social outcomes.

 Studying the earnings of graduates is one way of looking at the contribution that the tertiary education system is making to New Zealand’s society and economy.
 So the information in this report contributes to an understanding of the value New Zealand receives for the investment we make in tertiary education.